 Ever since Xiaomi’s first handsets, their custom Android skin, MIUI, has been a hit or miss.
-In late October of 2019, Xiaomi started pushing MIUI 11, intended to initially stick to Android 9 Pie while Android 10 iterations were expected in the first quarter of 2020.
+In late October 2019, Xiaomi started pushing MIUI 11, intended to initially stick to Android 9 Pie while Android 10 iterations were expected in the first quarter of 2020.

-Some people completely avoid Xiaomi/Redmi devices because of MIUI, others learn to live with it after some tweaking (learning how to debloat MIUI can improve the experience significantly).
+Some people completely avoid Xiaomi/Redmi devices because of MIUI, while others learn to live with it after some tweaking (learning how to debloat MIUI can improve the experience significantly).

 And the same hit-or-miss approach can be seen with the latest iteration of MIUI.
 Xiaomi pilled up features to MIUI 11 which, as a result, brought a lot of issues to their users around the world.

 We decided to list common MIUI 11 issues here, the ones we can find online, and share them with you, our readers.
 Also, we made sure to offer some applicable solutions, too.
-You can read in-detail about various reported issues below.
+You can read in detail about various reported issues below.

 Table of contents: